tadeuasarro/TicTacToe/README.md

 ![screenshot](./img/wins.png)

-If nobody wins the game will let you know and ask you if you want to play again
+If nobody wins the game will let you know and ask you if you want to start a new game

 ![screenshot](./img/draw.png)